Child bike trailers – what are they, and is one right for your family?

-Bike trailers for cycling with children are a brilliant way to transport your kids when they are too young to ride themselves.
-T’hey’re perfect for year round use, and most young children seem to revel in the opportunity to ride in one, helping to make every trip exciting.
+Child bike trailers are a brilliant way to transport your kids when they are too young to ride themselves.
+They're perfect for year round use, and most young children seem to revel in the opportunity to ride in one, helping to make every trip exciting.

 At the front there is an arm or boom that secures onto the bicycle frame by a connecting kit that comes with the trailer.